fortmea/python-local-database/README.md

 ```
 ## Examples
 Examples can be found [here](https://github.com/fortmea/python-local-database/tree/main/examples).

+## Cryptography
+An example on how to use the built-in Cryptography functions, you can refer to [Example 2](/examples/example2.py)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.